RatanShreshtha/DeepThought/content/posts/extended-shortcodes.md

 [extra]
 toc = true
-comments = true
+comments = false
 +++

-Deep Thought theme provides multiple shortcodes on top of built-in ones in Zola.
+DeepThought theme provides multiple shortcodes on top of built-in ones in Zola.

 <!-- more -->